Beauty Product Dumpster Diving Points To Waste Problems

 Beauty with Mi, hosted by Refinery29's beauty writer Mi-Anne Chan, explores the coolest new trends, treatments, products, and subcultures in the beauty world.
 Never miss an episode by subscribing here.

-Jessica Casler's one-bedroom apartment is packed to the brim with things she's found on the kerb or at the bottom of bins.
-Glittery palettes, scented lotions, expensive hair tools and fluffy makeup brushes are scattered across a table in her kitchen — the collective bounty of seven years of dumpster diving.
+Jessica Casler's one-bedroom apartment is packed to the brim with things she's found on the curb or at the bottom of trash cans.
+Glittery palettes, scented lotions, expensive hair tools, and fluffy makeup brushes are scattered across a table in her kitchen — the collective bounty of seven years of dumpster diving.

 I spot some familiar brands: Clinique, Sexy Hair, It Cosmetics, Anastasia Beverly Hills.
 Some of them have clearly been used, while others appear to be completely untouched.
 And she found all of it in the dumpsters behind the beauty store near her home in New Jersey.